-OTC/PRE medicines as primary and secondary substances of use ranged between 1% (NR) to 8% (KZN), similar to previously reported rates (Table 5).
+OTC/PRE medicines as primary and secondary substances of use ranged between 1% (NR) to 17% (KZN) (Table 6).
+In KZN the admission rate for OTC/PRE-medicine as a primary substance of use among persons ≤18 years increased almost three-fold from 10% (2022a) to 28% (2022b) (see Table 5).
 Medicines used included benzodiazepines, analgesics, codeine products and sleeping pills.
-Nationally, a total of 138 (1%) of individuals were admitted for OTC/PRE-medication misuse for the 2022a reporting period, consistent with the 2021b period.
+Nationally, a total of 189 (2%) of individuals were admitted for OTC/ PRE-medication misuse, consistent with the last three (3) reporting periods.